mariechatfield/call-my-congress/README.md

 To run all tests once (used for Travis CI builds):
 * `npm test`

+This runs both the front end and back end test suites.
+You can also run either suite just once with:
+* `npm run test:backend`
+* `npm run test:frontend`

 To develop against tests:
-* `ember test --server`
+* `npm run test-server:backend`
+* `npm run test-server:frontend`

-This will open up a test runner in Chrome, and will reload your tests whenever you save either app or test code.
-Pro tip: you can use the `filter` query param to run a subset of tests.
+This will start a test server for the test suite in question, and will reload your tests whenever you save either app or test code.

+Pro tip for front end tests: the tests will be opened in your browser.
+You can use the `filter` query param to run a subset of tests.
 I.e. `?filter=Integration | Component` will only run the component integration tests.

 ### Building